 Making lifetime gifts is also one of the most common, tried-and-true strategies to reduce estate tax liability.
-With estate tax ranging from 18-40% over the \$13.99 million per taxpayer threshold in 2025, there's a lot of incentive to lower the tax burden.
+With estate tax ranging from 18-40% over the \$13.61 million per taxpayer threshold in 2024 (which is set to be cut in half in 2026), there's a lot of incentive to lower the tax burden.